 If you’re not sure how to do this, it’s best to contact a property management company if you set your rental value incorrectly, it will either be too high to attract quality prospects or too low for you to maintain a healthy bottom line.

 One important thing to note when weighing the pros and cons of renting or selling a home is to determine the cash flow.
 Will the home be able to rent high enough to cover the payment and expenses?
 Some people like to keep the home as a rental property as it does aid in growing retirement.

 Selling a home can place a tax burden on you if the home value is higher than $500,000, or if you are an investor and you haven’t been living in the home for the last two years.
 A rental home can be depreciated for taxes, which can help to reduce your tax burden yearly.
 Rental property owners can deduct several expenses from the home including:

 - Community Association fees

 Compare the current market value for the home and predictions for the future.
 Some people like to rent out the home for a few years as the property value could increase.
-However, if you are trying to upgrades to a bigger home, you may want to consider selling the home now to have more money to put into the new home.
+However, if you are trying to upgrade to a bigger home, you may want to consider selling the home now to have more money to put into the new home.

 Managing People and Property

 A critical area of renting a property is being able to deal with people, and being able to manage the property.
-Will you be able to handle middle of the night phone calls when a water pipe bursts?
+Will you be able to handle middle-of-the-night phone calls when a water pipe bursts?
 How about dealing with a person who won’t pay rent?
 Renters are notorious for not caring for the property in the same way as the property owner, so scuffs on the walls, countertop stains or burns, and other wear and tear will happen.

 Keyrenter Property Management in South Florida is here to help property owners with tenant management.
 If you do not have the ability to manage the property, let us help.
-We are able to handle all the issues from tenants who refuse to pay, to making sure the property isn’t vacant for a long duration.
+We are able to handle all the issues from tenants who refuse to pay, to make sure the property isn’t vacant for a long duration.